Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 It starts with identifying who to reach out to, moves through enriching that data, verifying it, crafting the right message for the right person, sending it through the right channel, and feeding the results back into your CRM so your team has full visibility.

 Every step is connected.
 Nothing falls through the cracks.
-And the whole thing runs continuously.
-We believe that’s the beauty of it.
+The whole thing runs continuously.
+We believe that's the beauty of it.

 What sales functions/tools and workflows you need to build an automated GTM system